-gg.
+dd.
 Value Added Tax (VAT)

-The Group is VAT registered, with a large proportion of its income being housing rents, and Right to Buy sales which are exempt for VAT purposes, while other income sources being standard, zero rated or outside of scope gives rise to a partial exemption calculation.
+The Company is VAT registered, but a large proportion of its income, income, being housing rents, and Right to Buy sales, is exempt for VAT purposes and this gives rise to a partial exemption calculation.